trasz/test/capv.md

 gets overwritten with data from the service, and the length of that data becomes cocall(2)'s return value.

-The coaccept(2) is the "service side", and it's to be called in a loop.
-It also takes two buffers.
+The coaccept(2) is the "service side", and it's to be called in a loop - each invocation sends data back to the caller, and then sleeps waiting for another one.
+Like cocall(2) it also takes two buffers.
-Every call to coaccept(2) copies its output buffer to caller's input buffer; then it sleeps until invoked by another cocall(2).
-It then returns with input buffer overwritten from caller's output buffer.
-Note how each invocation of coaccept(2) copies the output to the _previous_ caller, and later, after sleep, returns with input data from the _next_ caller.
+Every call to coaccept(2) copies the contents of the output buffer to caller's input buffer; the caller is then woken up, while cocaccept(2) sleeps until invoked by another cocall(2).
+It then returns with input buffer filled with data from caller's output buffer.
+Note how each invocation of coaccept(2) copies its output to the _last_ caller, and later, after sleep, returns with input data from the _next_ caller.

 Here is a code example of two threads using this mechanism to communicate (`usr.bin/stevie/stevie.c` in CheriBSD `cocalls` branch):